Comparing the number of infected vertices in two symmetric sets for Bernoulli percolation (and other random partitions): Results

-\end{Cor} Similarly other relations between the connection probabilities can be obtained for hypercube graphs, but the above are the most interesting to us.
-We note that the bunkbed conjecture easily implies that $c_i \ge c_{i+1}$ for all $i$, i.e. $\De^1[c] (i) \le 0$ for all $i$.
+(Here: $\De [a_0,...,a_m] = [a_1-a_0,...,a_m - a_{m-1}]$ and $\De^{k+1}[a] = \De[\De^k[a]]$.) \end{Cor} Similarly other relations between the connection probabilities can be obtained for hypercube graphs, but the above are the most interesting to us.
+We note that the validity of the bunkbed conjecture for hypercube graphs would imply that $c_i \le c_{i-1}$ for all $i$, i.e. $\De^1[c] (i) \le 0$ for all $i$.
 While the bunkbed conjecture thus concerns the first derivatives of the sequence at all points, the above corollary concerns all derivatives of the sequence at $0$.
 We note that similarly to the above corollary we can obtain relations between connection probabilities in other highly symmetric graphs such as the graphs of (quasi-) regular polyhedra, symmetric complete bipartite graphs or the Petersen graph and its relatives.